mchenggit/openshift-for-was-admin/README.md

 # openshift-for-was-admin

-This information in this repository is designed to help WebSphere administrators transition to Openshift.
+This information in this repository is designed to help WebSphere administrators' journey in operations modernization,  to transition to adopt Openshift and Cloudpak for Applications.
 The goals are:
 - Explain the value of Openshift from a WebSphere administrator's point of view.
 - Provide scenario-based guides that map scenarios in WebSphere to similar scenarios in Openshift.
 - Provide corresponding scenario based hands-on labs to help WebSphere administrator become proficient in Openshift.